 When your cousin knows that you work in real estate, she will be that much more likely to keep an ear out for anyone looking to buy or sell—just as you would be likely to refer anyone to her who has a need for her business.

-Whether you’re a real estate agent or a financial business, working for yourself is a lot of hard work.
+Whether you’re a real estate agent, a financial advisor, an insurance agent, or other solopreneur, working for yourself is a lot of hard work.
 In fact, it can be so overwhelming at times that it can make you question your occupation.

 When you’re feeling discouraged or stressed, having the ability to turn to your family members can be extremely beneficial.
 If your second cousin Amy has secret graphic design skills, reach out to her to see if she would lend you her skills.
-Not only will this help take the pressure off of you—you can also get a good price on an expensive service.
+If your aunt is a freelance copywriter, talk with her about writing your blog.
+Not only will this help take the pressure off of you, but you can also get the “family and friends discount” on typically expensive services.

 Ah, referrals.
 We all want them, but oftentimes they’re hard to come by.
 When your family knows that you rely heavily on repeat and referral business, you have a better chance to capture new business.

-Don’t hesitate to provide your family members with your marketing materials (business cards, postcards, or your promotional copy of American Lifestyle magazine), so when they come across someone who is in need of a real estate agent, they’ll know who to refer.
+Don’t hesitate to provide your family members with your marketing materials (business cards, postcards, or a promotional copy of your personally branded magazine), so when they come across someone who is in need of a real estate agent, they’ll know who to refer.

-Another great thing you can do is make a social media post.
-Create a post on your Facebook business pagetalking about the unique value that you provide.
+Another great thing you can do is write a social media post.
+Create a post on your Facebook business page talking about the unique value that you provide.
 Then, send private messages to your family asking them to share that post on their own Facebook pages.
 When you do this, you make it that much easier for them to help you get the word out.